dojo/docs/dijit/info.rst

   console.log(dialog.get("id"));

 All Dijits follow the same programmatic convention.
-Create a new instance with the JavaScript ``new`` function, pass an object-hash of properties and functions (in this case, title:""), and supply an optional "source node reference".
+Create a new instance with the JavaScript ``new`` function, pass an object-hash of properties and functions (in this case, title:"No ID"), and supply an optional "source node reference".

 .. js ::